emanueledalsasso/emanueledalsasso.github.io/Research.md

 layout: page
 title: Research
 ---

+## Post-doctoral researcher
+<span class="subheading-ED"> October 2023 - ongoing </span>
+Currently working at the ECEO lab of EPFL on ADOPT project.

+## Post-doctoral researcher
+<span class="subheading-ED"> March 2022 - September 2023 </span>
-I am doing my post-doc within the ASTRAL project, financed by the joint ASTRID program of ANR and AID.
+I did my post-doc within the ASTRAL project (Apprentissage StaTistique pour l’imageRie sAr muLtidimensionnelle), financed by the joint ASTRID program of ANR and AID.
+During my postdoc I worked with <a href="https://perso.telecom-paristech.fr/tupin/">Florence Tupin</a>, <a href="https://perso.univ-st-etienne.fr/deniloic/">Loïc Denis</a>, <a href="https://cedric.cnam.fr/~rambourc/">Clément Rambour</a> and <a href="https://cedric.cnam.fr/~thomen/">Nicolas Thome</a>.
 Among the objectives of the project are the exploration of network architectures suitable for multi-dimensional complex SAR data (inteferometric, polarimetric and tomographic data) and the estimation of uncertainties associated to the network prediction.

+## Ph.D candidate
+<span class="subheading-ED"> January 2019 - March 2022 </span>
 The subject of my Ph.D was: "Deep Learning for SAR imagery: from denoising to scene understanding".
 Throughout my Ph.D thesis, I have explored supervised, semi-supervised and unsupervised deep learning approaches for speckle reduction from Synthetic Aperture Radar images.
 The fluctuations caused by speckle seriously limit the exploitation of SAR data.
 The speckle phenomenon has a deterministic yet unpredictable phenomenon: it is often modeled as a random variable and